-4.1 LAN Configuration
+4.1 Ethernet Configuration

-To enter the Local Area Network configuration, select the LAN menu item in the Configuration section.
-The LAN item will expand in the menu on the left, so you can choose the proper Ethernet interface to configure: Primary LAN for the router's first Ethernet interface (ETH0), Secondary LAN for the router's second Ethernet interface (ETH1).
+To enter the Local Area Network configuration, select the Ethernet menu item in the Configuration section.
+The Ethernet item will expand in the menu on the left, so you can choose the proper Ethernet interface to configure: ETH0 for the first Ethernet interface and ETH1 for the second Ethernet interface.

-LAN Configuration page is divided into IPv4 and IPv6 columns, see Figure 9.
+LAN Configuration page is divided into IPv4 and IPv6 columns, see Figure 11.
 There is dual stack support of IPv4 and IPv6 protocols - they can run alongside, you can configure either one of them or both.
 If you configure both IPv4 and IPv6, other network devices will choose the communication protocol.
 Configuration items and IPv6 to IPv4 differences are described in the tables below.